Rise-KuN/text-editor/README.md

-# Text Editor
+# TextArea
-Text Editor Application using PyQt6
+TextArea Application using PyQt6

 ## Description
-- This application provides a simple text editor with customizable themes, fonts, and a debug console.
+- This application provides a simple TextArea with customizable themes and fonts.
-- It also saves settings to a file and restores them on startup.
+- It also saves settings and restores them on startup.
-- This application supports both LTR and RTL.

 > [!NOTE]
 > Require Python 3.9 or above.